zuozhenggh/learning-library/forms-to-apex-migration-library/setup-apex/setup-apex.md

-# Sign up for an APEX Workspace
+# Setup Oracle APEX in Autonomous Database/Sign up for Workspace in apex.oracle.com

 ## Introduction